c-sky/xuantie-vector-demos/README.md

 ### Setup QEMU

+Use prebuilt qemu for Ubuntu-16.04 host on X86_64 platform:

 	mkdir qemu

 	tar xf csky-qemu-x86_64-Ubuntu-16.04-20200512-1231.tar.gz -C qemu

-you can also build qemu from source code:
+you can also build qemu from source code for other host:

 	git clone https://github.com/romanheros/qemu.git -b vector-upstream-v3